A League of Their Own: Development

-Director Penny Marshall was inspired to make the film after viewing the 1987 documentary about the AAGPBL titled A League of their Own on television.
-She had never heard of the league before, and contacted the film's creators, Kelly Candaele and Kim Wilson, to collaborate with the scriptwriters, Babaloo Mandel and Lowell Ganz, on producing a screenplay for 20th Century Fox.
-Fox eventually passed on the script and Marshall signed with Sony Pictures, who were eager to produce the film.
+Director Penny Marshall was inspired by the 1987 TV documentary A League of their Own, about the All American Girls Professional Baseball League.
+She had never heard of the league, and contacted the film's creators, Kelly Candaele and Kim Wilson, to collaborate with the screenwriters, Babaloo Mandel and Lowell Ganz, on producing a screenplay for 20th Century Fox.
+Fox eventually passed on the script and Marshall signed with Sony Pictures, which was eager to produce it.

 Casting

-On MLB Network's Costas at the Movies in 2013, director Penny Marshall talked about her initial interest in Demi Moore for the part of Dottie Hinson, saying: "Demi Moore, I liked, but by the time we came around, she was pregnant."
-Debra Winger was then cast in the role of Dottie and spent three months training with the Chicago Cubs in preparation.
-However, Winger dropped out of the production four weeks before the start of principal photography.
-She later publicly stated that the casting of Madonna was the reason for her decision.
-Geena Davis was selected by Marshall to replace Winger.
+On MLB Network's Costas at the Movies in 2013, director Penny Marshall talked about her initial interest in Demi Moore for the part of Dottie Hinson: "Demi Moore, I liked, but by the time we came around, she was pregnant."
+Debra Winger was then cast as Dottie and spent three months training with the Chicago Cubs in preparation.
+However, she dropped out of the production four weeks before the start of principal photography, later saying that the casting of Madonna was the reason for her decision.
+Marshall chose Geena Davis to replace Winger.

-USC assistant baseball coach Bill Hughes was the film’s technical adviser and put the film’s ensemble cast through baseball camp three months before filming.
+USC assistant baseball coach Bill Hughes was the film's technical adviser and put the film's ensemble cast through baseball camp three months before filming.